How do I order an official transcript?

-For any OSU campus you must use the 'Search for Classes' link on your Student Center to look up course offerings for all of the OSU campuses, including the Columbus campus.
+For any Ohio State University campus you must use the 'Search for Classes' link on your Student Center to look up course offerings for all of the Ohio State campuses, including the Columbus campus.
 You can narrow you search by selecting your desired term, course subject, course number, and campus.
 Each class links to a Class Detail page that includes a Status Indicator with a color code.
 The status indicator shows whether a class is:

 By hitting 'Additional Search Criteria' you can search for courses that fulfill specific GE categories or even specific times or days.
 Instructions with step by step pictures.
-This can be used in conjunction with your DARSweb degree audit (is it possible to link to degree audit question?).
+This can be used in conjunction with your DARSweb degree audit.

 The general public can search the schedule at Buckeye Link.